ch32-rs/ch32-hal/README.md

 - ✅ : Expected to work
 - ❓ : Not tested
 - `*` marks the async driver
-- N/A: I haven't got a dev board yet, so I can't test it.
+- N/A: I haven't got a dev board yet, help-wanted

+### TODOs

+This section lists some key items that are not implemented yet.
+And should be noted when using this crate.

+- PLL2 for CH32V3
+- DMA2 for CH32V3 (requires special handling of high DMA channels)

 ## Built with ch32-hal ✨